Will there be a second shooter?

 Can I bring my pet to the session?

 Of course!
-Just have someone on hand to wrangle them during and after your session, so you can focus on your love instead of worrying about your furry buddy.
+Just have someone on hand to wrangle them during your session, so you can focus on your love instead of worrying about your furry buddy.

 I don't like having my picture taken.
-How painful will this process be?
+How awkward will this process be?

 My goal is to capture the essence of you and your love.
 You don't need to worry about anything except focusing on him or her.
 I'll offer you some prompts to get things started, but I'm always paying attention to the ways you naturally engage with each other.
 This is all about you two being you, because that's what matters.